 DS: Probably the distance runs of about 10 miles or so, or the one-mile repeats we do on the road.
 It just makes me tired thinking about it.

 DS: I love training on any track because I know exactly where I’m going to start and end.
 As a competition track I really like Monaco and London.

 DS: I have a little den, which I call my man cave.
 It has a big couch and Xbox up there and my DVDs and other video games.
 It helps keep my mind off running.

-What is your favourite video game and why?
+What is your favourite video game?

 DS: I have two.
 I really like the fun and competitive side to Call of Duty and I’m a real addict of UFC Ultimate Fighter.

 What is your favourite type of music to chill to?

 DS: I like contemporary music a lot.
 I like to listen to a lot of Lady Gaga and Chris Brown – mellow music with a nice melody.

 What is your favourite movie?

 DS: I'm a big fan of horror and war movies.
 I love any films about the Roman Empire and I'm a big fan of the film Gladiator.